gomorizsolt/enzyme-or-react-testing-library/README.md

 It is worthwile to mention that `RTL` can be used out of the box without requiring a separate config file, whereas `Enzyme` needs an adapter which should be in line with React.

 See [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom) in case you want your tests to be more explicit and readable.
-It greatly enchances Jest's expectors other than the default ones.
+It greatly enchances Jest's expectors.

 ## Elements